 1. Stay on the Move

 Keeping active is something that we mention time and time again to have a general healthy lifestyle.
 This is even more relevant in the winter months.
 It keeps you up and about while helping to generate heat and stimulate your blood flow.
 It’s easy to go in to hibernation mode with your favourite TV shows and ignore the cold outside.
 Try not to sit down for over an hour in one go.
 Make sure you get up and walk around.
 This could be to make a hot drink or to do a few cleaning jobs about the place.
 Chair based exercises are also great if you have reduced mobility.
 This can be anything from moving your legs and arms to wiggling your toes.
 If you do like to keep active, there are some activities that do not require you to face all weathers.
-Read our previous article with tips on how to stay active this season.

 2. Eat Well